BessieSwan18/FUTURE_CS_01/README.md

 Enforcement of HTTPS for secure data transmission Addition of CSRF protection mechanisms
 Hardening of overall application configuration

-*Screenshots*
+📸 Screenshots

 Screenshots from the assessment process (OWASP ZAP results and application interface) are included in the /images directory.

+📁 Project Structure
+FUTURE_CS_02/
+│── README.md
+│── images/
+│── report/
-Key Skills Demonstrated
+📊 Key Skills Demonstrated
 Web Application Security Testing
 Vulnerability Identification & Analysis
 Use of Security Testing Tools (OWASP ZAP, Nmap)
 Secure Configuration Practices
 Understanding of OWASP Top 10

-Project Significance
+💡 Project Significance

 This project demonstrates the ability to: